 Greg Colip is a founding member of Cell>Point, the CEO and has been providing financial support to the company since its beginning.
 Mr. Colip brings over 38 years experience in health care marketing and legal.
 Prior to establishing the company with Jerry Bryant and Terry Colip, Mr. Colip was a corporate mergers and acquisition lawyer and served as Deputy General Counsel for Panhandle Eastern Corporation (which has since been split up with part of the company’s subsidiaries owned by Duke Energy and the remaining part owned by CMS Energy), provided legal counsel and development work for various independent power projects, served as Vice President and General Counsel for the Gulfco Division of Chromalloy American Corporation and was a production/marketing manager for The Upjohn Company (now part of Pharmacia).
 At Panhandle Eastern, Mr. Colip was involved in numerous complex venture, merger, spin-off and acquisition transactions including the $2.4 billion acquisition of Texas Eastern Corporation and the $1.2 billion drop down and spin-off of Anadarko Petroleum Corporation.
 At Upjohn, Mr. Colip was production/marketing systems manager for the corticosteriod and anticoagulant product lines.
 Mr. Colip received a B.S. in production management/industrial engineering in 1970, a M.B.A. in 1972 and a J.D. in 1978 from Indiana University.

-Terry Colip is a founding member of Cell>Point, the CFO and has been providing financial support to the company since its beginning.
+Terry Colip is a founding member of Cell>Point and has been providing financial support to the company since its beginning.
 Mr. Colip brings 26 years experience in health care investment banking and venture capital.
 Prior to the establishment of Cell>Point, Mr. Colip provided equity and investment banking services for approximately $2 billion in health care transactions at Underwood Neuhaus & Co., Boettcher & Co and American Health Capital, Inc. and worked as a healthcare consultant for Coopers & Lybrand in New York.
 Mr. Colip was also a founding partner of Chewton Glen Energy L.L.C which developed two large electric power generation facilities in Illinois.
 Mr. Colip has been featured by many media outlets, including Fox Business Network, Fox News, NBC News Denver, ABC News Denver, CBS News Denver and National Public Radio.
 Mr. Colip received a B.S.I.E. from the College of Engineering at University of Wisconsin in 1979 and a M.P.A. in finance and health care administration from New York University in 1981.
 Mr. Colip dedicates his time and support to charities and organizations in health care and outreach for the disabled.

 Jerry Bryant, Jr., is a founding member of Cell>Point, the CTO and has been providing financial support to the company since its beginning.
 Mr. Bryant is also President and Managing Member of Vyripharm Biopharmaceuticals, a majority owned subsidiary of Cell>Point.
 Mr. Bryant brings 15 years in research experience in molecular biology, imaging and oncology.
 Prior to the establishment of Cell>Point, Mr. Bryant worked as a research assistant from 1994 through 1999 in the Department of Medicine, Division of Molecular Pathology, The University of Texas M.D.
 Anderson Cancer Center.
 During 1999 and 2000, Mr. Bryant served as President of Allcure JEMA, Inc. Mr. Bryant received his B.S. from Tennessee State University in 1987 and M.S. from the University of Florida in 1991.